SuperOfficeDocs/superoffice-docs/docs/api/netserver/webhooks/subscription.md

 ---
 uid: webhook_subscription
 title: Webhook subscription
-description: Webhook subscription
+description: "How to create a webhook using both NetServer core and web services."
 author: AnthonyYates
 so.date: 04.06.2018
 keywords: automation